In the previous tutorial we learnt what is the pivot table feature in Excel. In this tutorial you will be able to learn how to create a Pivot Table.

 - ON and OFF displaying Sub totals and Grand totals

-- Changing Number Formatting of Pivot Table Values
+- How to change the number Formatting of Pivot Table Values

 Here I am considering a data set containing annual wages of three different ranks of university professors in two different disciplines.